maugustine1005/hello-world/README.md

 # hello-world
-Everything starts someplace
+Everything starts someplace!

 Welcome to my git hub space.

-I have been a professional programmer, analyst and statistician for the past over thirty years.
+I have been a professional programmer, analyst and statistician for over the past thirty years.
 My plan is to port over python, R and other programs for future development and release.
 I also plan to learn a lot and teach others.